chytreg/small-cinema/README.md

 ## Approach

-Becasue of the time limitation cuting the scope, foucs on 2 most important features and authentication.
+Because of the time limitation cutting the scope, focus on the two most important features and authentication.
-Use rswag gem in test suite - benefit that tests can produce nice pice of documentation.
+Use rswag gem in test suite - a benefit that tests can produce a nice piece of documentation.
-Protect API with simple token based authentication solution which can be extended in the future or replaced to some more bullet proof / secure one.
+Protect API with a simple token-based authentication solution that can be extended in the future or replaced with some more bulletproof/secure one.

+I tried to use the most Rails offers with a little touch of the SOLID principle.
+My proposal is to wrap business logic into UseCase which should complete the task or raise an error.
+I discourage Rails approach and put logic into controllers or models.
+I try to keep the balance between project size and code architecture.
+It seems small and most likely will stay small.
+Uses commonly known and broadly used libraries which shouldn't be a problem to find a dev team to support it in the feature.

+Omdb API has been wrapped using Faraday and the response is cached in redis to avoid query limitation problems.

 ## Recommendations

-- configure CI, tools for static code analysys(bundler-audit, standard),test runner, swagger docs generator
+- configure CI, tools for static code analysis(bundler-audit, standard), test runner, swagger docs generator
 - configure CD to some test environment using Heroku like solution
-- configure monitoring tool and error tracking tool like DataDog and Sentry.io
+- configure monitoring tools and error trackings tools like DataDog and Sentry.io
+- fix the problem with compromised master.key
+- rethink authentication in terms of security, future use cases, like social logins -  maybe OAuth2 implicit grant flow
+- implement authorization with Pundit gem
+- in the future, you can take advantage of other libraries that dry-rb offers